Directed differentiation of human induced pluripotent stem cells into mature kidney podocytes and establishment of a Glomerulus Chip

 Laminin-8/9 is synthesized by rat glomerular mesangial cells and is required for PDGF-induced mesangial cell migration.
 Here the authors show that Lama4-/- mice have progressive glomerular and tubulointerstitial fibrosis.
-These mice have a significant increase in expression of platelet-derived growth factor (PDGF)-BB, PDGF-DD, and PDGF receptor beta in association with immature glomerular and peritubular capillaries.
-In addition, mesangial cell exposure to alpha4-containing laminins results in down-regulation of PDGF receptor mRNA and protein, suggesting a direct effect of LN411/LN421 on vessel maturation.
-These data suggest that failure of laminin alpha4-mediated down-regulation of PDGF activity contributes to the progressive renal lesions in this animal model.
+These mice have a significant increase in the expression of platelet-derived growth factor (PDGF)-BB, PDGF-DD, and PDGF receptor beta in association with immature glomerular and peritubular capillaries.
+In addition, mesangial cell exposure to alpha4-containing laminins results in the down-regulation of PDGF receptor mRNA and protein, suggesting a direct effect of LN411/LN421 on vessel maturation.
+These data suggest that the failure of laminin alpha4-mediated down-regulation of PDGF activity contributes to the progressive renal lesions in this animal model.

 Exp Cell Res.
 2012

 Like all basement membranes, glomerular basement membrane (GBM) consists mainly of laminin, type IV collagen, nidogen, and heparan sulfate proteoglycan.
 However, the GBM is unusually thick and contains particular members of these general protein families, including laminin-521, collagen α3α4α5(IV), and agrin.
-Knockout studies in mice and genetic findings in humans shows that the laminin and type IV collagen components are particularly important for GBM structure and function, as laminin or collagen IV gene mutations cause filtration defects and renal disease of varying severities, depending on the nature of the mutations.
+Knockout studies in mice and genetic findings in humans show that the laminin and type IV collagen components are particularly important for GBM structure and function, as laminin or collagen IV gene mutations cause filtration defects and renal disease of varying severities, depending on the nature of the mutations.

 Yuosif L., Russo J.D., Sorokin L.